microsoft/UICaption/README.md

 We release the UICaption dataset consisting of UI images paired with descriptions of their functionality.
 This dataset was used to train Lexi, a pre-trained vision and language model for UI language understanding.
 The dataset and model are presented in "Lexi: Self-Supervised Learning of the UI Language" by Pratyay Banerjee, Shweti Mahajan, Kushal Arora, Chitta Baral, and Oriana Riva.

-UICaption is released as a workflow by which you can generate the dataset.
+UICaption is released as a workflow by which you can generate the actual data.

 If you used this dataset please cite the following paper: